Advanced search

 GnRH agonist is not recommended for patients under the age of 18 years.
 Careful attention should be given to adolescent and young women (specially less than 16 years of age) who may not have reached maximum bone density.

-In patients treated with GnRH analogues for endometriosis, the addition of ABT (an estrogen and progestogen) has been shown to reduce mineral density loss and vasomotor symptoms (see 'Posology and Method of Administration' section 4.2 for further information).
+In patients treated with GnRH analogues for endometriosis, the addition of ABT (an estrogen and progestogen) has been shown to reduce bone mineral density loss and vasomotor symptoms (see 'Posology and Method of Administration' section 4.2 for further information).

 Used at the recommended dose, Decapeptyl SR 3 mg causes constant hypogonadotropic amenorrhoea.
 If vaginal haemorrhage occurs after the first month, plasma oestradiol levels should be measured and if levels are below 50 pg/mL, possible organic lesions should be investigated.